Elective course

 After successful completion of the course, students are expected to have knowledge, skills and abilities regarding Modern Greek as follows:

-- To be aware of the general principles of the scientific field of morphology and of the basic methodological and analytical tools of its individual branches to a greater extent compared to its brief presentation in the introductory linguistics course
+- To demonstrate knowledge of the general principles of the scientific field of morphology and of the main methodological and analytical tools of its subfields, with greater breadth and depth compared to their concise presentation in the course Introduction to Linguistics

 - To identify the basic morphological characteristics of various languages and to place Greek in the relevant typology